Vidofludimus Calcium

 Preclinical data showed that vidofludimus calcium potently activates the neuroprotective transcription factor nuclear receptor-related 1, or Nurr1, which is associated with direct neuroprotective properties and may enhance the potential benefit for patients.

-Additionally, vidofludimus calcium is a known inhibitor of the enzyme dihydroorotate dehydrogenase, or DHODH, which is a key enzyme in the metabolism of overactive immune cells and virus-infected cells.
+Additionally, vidofludimus calcium is a selective inhibitor of the enzyme dihydroorotate dehydrogenase, or DHODH, which is a key enzyme in the metabolism of overactive immune cells and virus-infected cells.
 This mechanism is associated with the anti-inflammatory and anti-viral effects of vidofludimus calcium.

 Immunic believes that the combined mechanisms of vidofludimus calcium are unique in the MS space and support the therapeutic performance shown in the phase 2 EMPhASIS trial in relapsing-remitting MS, or RRMS, and in the phase 2 CALLIPER trial in progressive MS, or PMS.

-Vidofludimus calcium’s ability to activate the neuroprotective transcription factor Nurr1 is associated with direct neuroprotective properties and may enhance the potential benefit for patients.
+Vidofludimus calcium’s ability to activate the neuroprotective transcription factor Nurr1 is associated with direct neuroprotective effects and may enhance the potential benefit for patients.
 Nurr1 activation mediates its neuroprotective function by acting in microglia, astrocytes and neurons.
 In microglia and astrocytes, Nurr1 activation leads to a reduction of pro-inflammatory cytokines and blocks the production of direct neurotoxic agents like reactive oxygen species and nitric oxide.
 Enhanced Nurr1 activity in neurons mediates neuronal survival and differentiation, as well as improved neurotransmission.
 Therefore, activation of Nurr1 by vidofludimus calcium may halt neurodegeneration and disability progression in patients suffering from MS and other degenerative diseases.

 DHODH is a key enzyme in the metabolism of overactive immune cells and virus-infected cells.
 This mechanism is associated with the anti-inflammatory and anti-viral effects of vidofludimus calcium.
-By inhibiting DHODH, a key enzyme of pyrimidine de novo biosynthesis, highly metabolically active T and B immune cells experience metabolic stress, which leads to a modulation of their activity and function.
+By selectively inhibiting DHODH, a key enzyme of pyrimidine de novo biosynthesis, highly metabolically active T and B immune cells experience metabolic stress, which leads to a modulation of their activity and function.
 By addressing only highly metabolically active immune cells, vidofludimus calcium may reduce focal inflammation in the brain, without impacting normal acting immune cells.

-Based on the selectivity toward metabolically activated cells (with a high need for ribonucleic acid and deoxyribonucleic acid production), DHODH inhibition also leads to a direct anti-viral effect, which has been observed in various virus infected cells, such as EBV infections, hepatitis C virus infections, SARS-CoV-2 infections, cytomegalovirus infections and even hemorrhagic fever-causing viruses, such as Arena virus infections.
+Based on the selectivity toward metabolically activated cells, with a high need for ribonucleic acid and deoxyribonucleic acid production, DHODH inhibition also leads to a direct anti-viral effect, which has been observed in various virus infected cells, such as EBV infections, hepatitis C virus infections, SARS-CoV-2 infections, cytomegalovirus infections and even hemorrhagic fever-causing viruses, such as Arena virus infections.
 Treatment with vidofludimus calcium may avoid virus infections and reactivations, one of the major drawbacks of the long-term use of traditional immunomodulators.
 In addition, the blockage of reactivation of EBV could be of highest importance for MS patients, as infection with and reactivation of EBV was brought into connection with disease onset and progression[2, 4, 5].

 Efficacy of vidofludimus has been observed in several animal disease models for MS, inflammatory bowel disease, as well as systemic lupus erythematosus and transplant rejection.
 In 2017, Immunic completed two phase 1 studies of single or repeated once-daily doses of vidofludimus calcium in healthy human subjects, where results supporting tolerability of repeated daily dosing of up to 50 mg of vidofludimus calcium were observed.